-The Women’s Committee is proud to host four of New York's premier charitable events: the Frederick Law Olmsted Awards Luncheon, the Fall Luncheon, the Annual Family Party in Hecksher Playground, and the Playground Partners Winter Luncheon.
-With a membership of over 1,000, the Committee is responsible for the operation of many Park-wide programs including Adopt-A-Bench, Tree Trust, Playground Partners, Tulips and Daffodils, Perimeter Association, and Conservancy Docents.
+In addition to its year-round programs, the Women’s Committee is proud to host four of New York's premier charitable events: the Frederick Law Olmsted Awards Luncheon, the Fall Luncheon, the Annual Family Party in Heckscher Playground, and the Playground Partners Winter Luncheon.
+Proceeds directly support the Committee’s ongoing initiatives to maintain, restore, and enhance Central Park.

 For further information, please call 212.310.6675 or e-mail firstname.lastname@example.org.

 Alexia Kondylis Leuschen was elected President of the Women’s Committee on June 5, 2018 for a two-year term.
 Alexia was raised in New York and attended Trinity School.
 She has been an active participant of the Women’s Committee since 2011 and became a member of the Women’s Committee Board in 2014.